Why Slow Networks Are Worse Than Offline

 Decisions are delayed.
 Workarounds emerge.
 Systems are abandoned at the moment they are most needed.

-When degradation occurs, it should be explicit.
+When degradation occurs, it is explicit — the system tells you what's happening rather than spinning silently.
 Silence is preferable to misleading signals.